slotfi909/NFA_2_DFA/README.md

 ## A simple python script that turns NFA to DFA

 we know that every DFA/NFA, can be described using these 5 properties:

   1-The alphabet

   2-State set

   3-Initial state

   4-Accept state(s)

   5-Transition function

-in this algorithm, we assume that our alphabet consist of {a,b}.
+in this algorithm, we assume that our alphabet is {a,b}.

 we also label our states starting from 0(in NFA, we consider start state the zero state), and we show epsilon transitions using " ' ".